levanliu/oslab/kernel/kernel/kvm.md

 kernel memory management system, specifically dealing with page allocation, deallocation, and page table management.
-Here's a breakdown of each function:

 ### `kfree(void *m)`
 This function deallocates a page of memory.
 1. **Assertion**: Ensures the memory address `m` is page-aligned.